B3N14M1N/ChatAI/README.md

 Open http://localhost:5173 to start chatting and getting book recommendations!

 Login/Register at `/auth/login` or `/auth/register`.
 Once authenticated, conversations and messages are scoped to your account.

+### Profanity handling
+- New chat: if the first message contains profanity, the backend discards it and does not create a conversation.
+- Existing chat: if a message contains profanity, it’s saved with an `ignored` flag; no LLM call is made and the UI displays the message in a subdued style.
+Ignored messages are excluded from the conversation context used by the LLM.